apache/cordova-docs/docs/en/edge/guide/hybrid/plugins/index.md

 # Plugin Development Guide

-A _plugin_ is a bit of injected code that allows the webview within which your app renders to communicate with the native platform on which it runs.
+A _plugin_ is a package of injected code that allows the Cordova webview within which your app renders to communicate with the native platform on which it runs.
 Plugins provide access to device and platform functionality that is ordinarily unavailable to web-based apps.
 All